Location: Avocet Nature Refuge, QLD

 Is this trip right for you?

-This project is not for the fainthearted!
-Camping will be a little rough, with basic facilities.
+A moderate level of fitness is required for this trip.
+We will set up camp at the refuge with basic facilities.
 Some experience with tools (shovels, whipper snippers etc) is preferred for this trip.
 Volunteers must be at least 16 years of age.

 A day in the field: